-For years, Toyota cited legitimate safety and privacy concerns as reasons not to offer its cars with Android Auto and Apple CarPlay compatibility.
+Toyota for years cited legitimate safety and privacy concerns as reasons not to offer its cars with Android Auto and Apple CarPlay compatibility.
 It took its first step toward letting the two tech giants into its dashboards when it added CarPlay to some of its models — including the all-new 2019 Avalon and Rav4— in January 2018.
-But it looks like it will soon open the door to Google, according to a recent report.
+Now, it has finally opened the door to Google at the 2019 Chicago Auto Show.

-There’s no word yet on whether Lexus, Toyota’s luxury division, will offer Android Auto as well.
-Chad Deschenes, a product trainer at the Lexus College, told Digital Trends the company is open to offering the software sooner or later.
-He added Lexus is not currently planning on adding it.
-The company knows it’s a feature in hot demand but Deschenes pointed out a full 80 percent of Lexus owners own an Apple-powered device.
+There’s no word yet on whether Lexus, Toyota’s luxury division, will offer Android Auto compatibility as well.
+Chad Deschenes, a product trainer at the Lexus College, told Digital Trends the company is open to making the software available sooner or later but has no firm plans to do so.
+The company knows it’s a feature in hot demand, but Deschenes pointed out that a full 80 percent of Lexus owners own an Apple-powered device.